-Section 5.4 Refer to your Prescription Drug Benefits Chart in your Summaryof Benefits for a table that shows your costs for a long-term (up to 100-day) supply of a drug
+Section 5.4 A table that shows your costs for a long-term (up to a 100-day) supply of a drug

 For some drugs, you can get a long-term supply (also called an "extended supply").
-A long-term supply is 100-day supply.
+A long-term supply is a 100-day supply.

-Refer to your Prescription Drug Benefits Chart in your Summary of Benefits for a table that shows what you pay when you get a long-term (up to 100-day) supply of a drug.
+The table below shows what you pay when you get a long-term supply of a drug.